Lasya356/power-outages/.ipynb_checkpoints/README-checkpoint.md

 We one-hot-encoded `climate region` to transform the categorical data into nine binary columns and then standardized the `outage durations (hours)` column, as it will allow the random forest classifier model to perform more efficiently when quantitative columns are at the same scale.

-After fitting the model, it achieved an accuracy of 59.90% and an F-1 score of 28.93%.
-The model performed quite poorly, given the roughly 30% discrepancy between the accuracy and F-1 scores.
+After fitting the model, it achieved an accuracy of 58.33% and an F-1 score of 29.07%.
+The model performed quite poorly, given the nearly 30% discrepancy between the accuracy and F-1 scores.
 This could suggest a moderate class imbalance, likely due the relatively higher frequency of the 'severe weather' cause category, influencing our baseline model to predict this category often.

 Thus, our baseline model did not perform well, due to the presence of class imbalance within the target variable.
 The model's reliance on predicting the 'severe weather' cause category more often greatly overstates the model's performance and ability to generalize to unseen data.